Choosing the Right School

 Cincinnati Public Schools educates children in preschool through 12th grade:

-- Neighborhood Elementary Schools — (grades K–6 and K–8; preschool at most) Assigned to a child based on the child's home address
+- Neighborhood Elementary Schools — (grades K–5, K–6 and K–8; preschool at most) Assigned to a child based on the child's home address

 - Combination Schools — (grades K–12, 3–12) — John G. Gilligan Digital Academy, Oyler School, Riverview East Academy, Spencer Center for Gifted and Exceptional Children (3–12) and School for Creative and Performing Arts (SCPA) — Entrance by various ways depending on the school